-When I first arrived I used to catch the bus often but now i just use Grab (like Uber) because it’s rainy season so I don’t get wet waiting at the bus stop plus it saves travel time which gives me more time to sleep in!
+When I first arrived I used to catch the bus often but now I just use Grab (like Uber) because it’s a rainy season so I don’t get wet waiting at the bus stop plus it saves travel time which gives me more time to sleep in!

-I also have a really good data plan here that I pay for monthly and I have a good balance of local and western foods throughout the month, if you eat local you can save so much money!
+I also have a really good data plan here that I pay for monthly and I have a good balance of local and western foods throughout the month if you eat locally you can save so much money!
 I still have money left over for drinks, nights out and to travel!

 Are you enjoying your experience there?